tidev/ti.admob/ios/documentation/index.md

 Starting in 2.4.0 you can use the included Facebook Audience Network adapter to turn on the mediation in your Admob account.
 Here you do not have to do anything :) You only need to configure mediation in your AdMob and Facebbok accounts by following the official guide: https://developers.google.com/admob/ios/mediation/facebook

+### How to update PersonalizedAdConsent

+Starting in 2.4.4 iOS ti.admob use PersonalizedAdConsent framework Version 1.0.5 (removed all references to the deprecated **UIWebView** by using new **WKWebView**).
+The new realeases are available on https://github.com/googleads/googleads-consent-sdk-ios/releases.
+To add a new version of PersonalizedAdConsent you need to:
+1) Download the release zip file (e.g. https://github.com/googleads/googleads-consent-sdk-ios/archive/v1.0.5.zip)
+2) Open the ti.admob project https://github.com/astrovic/ti.admob/tree/master/ios/admob.xcodeproj with Xcode
+3) Unpack the googleads-consent-sdk-ios-X-X-X.zip file and drag the PersonalizedAdConsent.xcodeproj file to Xcode, inside "admob"
+4) In the Build Phases tab, go to Link Binary With Libraries, and click on the + button.
+5) Select PersonalizedAdConsent.framework and click on the Add button.
+6) On Link Binary With Libraries, right click PersonalizedAdConsent.framework and go to Show in finder.
+7) Copy the entire PersonalizedAdConsent.framework folder into the ti.admob project in https://github.com/astrovic/ti.admob/tree/master/ios/platform (replacing the existing one)
+8) Now you can build the module :)

 ## Constants

 ### Number `CONSENT_STATUS_UNKNOWN`